dagi12/angular-codemods/README.md

 - some types ara different than ASTExplorer
   - Property is ObjectProperty
 - does not match type array -> inserted at wrong place try parent
+- child node variables becomes undefined when paren is removed from ast tree

 ## Good practices

 - use get(0).node instead get().value
+- use closest instead parent